Written by

 Solution 2: Check the macOS compatibility of the Mac

 If you use the bootable USB drive on multiple Macs, you should note that the macOS in the USB drive is compatible with all Mac models.
-It is worth mentioning that Apple M1 Mac only supports macOS Big Sur or later.
+It is worth mentioning that the Apple M1 Mac only supports macOS Big Sur or later.

 Solution 3: Check the Startup Security Utility